nikosft/libcoap/README.md

 #Examples#
 ##Piggybacked##
 Sends a confirmable request to a server.
-The reserver responds with a "Hello World!" message.
-The response is piggybacked in the ACK message.
+The server responds with a "Hello World" message.
+The response is piggybacked to the ACK (RFC 7252, Section 5.2.1).

+###Compiling and running###
+* make all
+* ./server
+* ./client

+##Piggybacked##
+Sends a confirmable request to a server.
+The server responds with an ACK and afer 2 sec. it sends a "Hello World" message.
+(RFC 7252, Section 5.2.2).

 ###Compiling and running###
 * make all
 * ./server
 * ./client